Chameleon is committed to privacy and security and is GDPR compliant as of May 25th 2018. Learn more about our GDPR compliance here.

 If you receive a data request for user data sent to Chameleon, please download it via this API and send it to your user.

 Individuals can object to their data being processed for direct marketing or research.

 Chameleon does not ever use the user data you send for direct marketing or research and will never sell that data to any other parties.

 Rights in relation to automated decision making and profiling

-Chameleon does not make any automated-decisions based on personal data that cause significant effects to individuals.
+Chameleon does not make any automated decisions based on personal data that cause significant effects on individuals.

 Data Processing Agreement